verlin/instaspam-blocklist/README.md

 I do, but I'm not promoting it here.
 If you would like what I post, chances are you already follow the hashtags I post on.
 Maybe you already follow me!

 ## I love it, can I contribute to this list?
-Sure - fork the repo and open a pull request.
-Please do NOT open issues to submit requests to add a new keyword to the list.
+Sure - the easiest way is to open an issue to request the addition of a new keyword to the list.
+Please include a link to a spam comment made by the user you are hoping to have added.
+We'll investigate and respond.
+You can also open a pull request, but we do request that you comment on the pull request with a link to spam comments made by the people you've added.